-Following a pathway I entered a noble forest, and from a height of five or six hundred feet, one of those splendid views was presented, which are so common on every side of Rio.
-At this elevation the landscape attains its most brilliant tint; and every form, every shade, so completely surpasses in magnificence all that the European has ever beheld in his own country, that he knows not how to express his feelings.
-The general effect frequently recalled to my mind the gayest scenery of the Operahouse or the great theatres.
+Following a pathway, I entered a noble forest, and from a height of five or six hundred feet one of those splendid views was presented which are so common on every side of Rio.
+At this elevation the landscape attains its most brilliant tint; and every form, every shade, so completely surpasses in magnificence all that the European has ever beheld in his own country that he knows not how to express his feelings.
+The general effect frequently recalled to my mind the gayest scenery of the opera-house or the great theatres.
 I never returned from these excursions empty handed.
 This day I found a specimen of a curious fungus, called Hymenophallus.
-Most people know the English Phallus, which in autumn taints the air with its odious smell: this, however, as the entomologist is aware, is to some of our beetles a delightful fragrance.
-So was it here; for a Strongylus, attracted by the odour, alighted on the fungus as I carried it in my hand.
+Most people know the English Phallus, which in autumn taints the air with its odious smell; this, however, as the entomologist is aware, is to some of our beetles a delightful fragrance.
+So was it here; for a Strongylus, attracted by the odor, alighted on the fungus as I carried it in my hand.
 We here see in two distant countries a similar relation between plants and insects of the same families, though the species of both are different.
-When man is the agent in introducing into a country a new species this relation is often broken: as one instance of this I may mention that the leaves of the cabbages and lettuces, which in England afford food to such a multitude of slugs and caterpillars, in the gardens near Rio are untouched.
+When man is the agent in introducing into a country a new species, this relation is often broken: as one instance of this I may mention that the leaves of the cabbages and lettuces, which in England afford food to such a multitude of slugs and caterpillars, in the gardens near Rio are untouched.

 During our stay at Brazil I made a large collection of insects.
 A few general observations on the comparative importance of the different orders may be interesting to the English entomologist.
-The large and brilliantly-coloured Lepidoptera bespeak the zone they inhabit, far more plainly than any other race of animals.
+The large and brilliantly-colored Lepidoptera bespeak the zone they inhabit, far more plainly than any other race of animals.
 I allude only to the butterflies; for the moths, contrary to what might have been expected from the rankness of the vegetation, certainly appeared in much fewer numbers than in our own temperate regions.
-I was much surprised at the habits of Papilio feronia.1 This butterfly is not uncommon, and generally frequents the orange-groves.
+I was much surprised at the habits of Papilio feronia.
+This butterfly is not uncommon, and generally frequents the orange-groves.
 Although a high flier, yet it very frequently alights on the trunks of trees.
-On these occasions its head is invariably placed downwards; and its wings are expanded in a horizontal plane, instead of being folded vertically, as is commonly the case.
+On these occasions its head is invariably placed downward; and its wings are expanded in a horizontal plane, instead of being folded vertically, as is commonly the case.
 This is the only butterfly which I have ever seen that uses its legs for running.
 Not being aware of this fact, the insect, more than once, as I cautiously approached with my forceps, shuffled on one side just as the instrument was on the point of closing, and thus escaped.
-But a far more singular fact is the power which this species possesses of making a noise.2 Several times when a pair, probably male and female, were chasing each other in an irregular course, they passed within a few yards of me; and I distinctly heard a clicking noise, similar to that produced by a toothed wheel passing under a spring catch.
-The noise was continued at short intervals, and could be distinguished at about twenty yards' distance: I am certain there is no error in the observation.
+But a far more singular fact is the power which this species possesses of making a noise.1 Sev-